Motorcycle Injury Attorney

 How Negligence Is Proven in a Long Island Motorcycle Accident

-In order to seek compensation, you must be able to prove one of two things: that the other driver intentionally hit you, or that they acted negligently.
-Road rage and aggressive driving are common, and although most drivers wouldn’t run over a motorcyclist purposely, they may intentionally cut off or brake check (shortstop) motorcyclists, causing them to lose control and suffer severe injuries.
+To seek compensation after being involved in a motorcycle accident, you must be able to prove one of two things: that the other driver intentionally hit you, or that they acted negligently.
+Road rage and aggressive driving are common, and although most drivers wouldn't run over a motorcyclist purposely, they may intentionally cut off or brake check (shortstop) motorcyclists, causing them to lose control and suffer severe injuries.

 For most accidents, the root of the cause is negligence.
 Though "being negligent" is a common phrase, it has a legal definition.
 When a person acts in a way that a reasonable person wouldn't, and their actions are the cause of injury to another person, they are said to be negligent.
 There are four general elements of negligence in a motorcycle accident case, and they all must be proven in order to have a successful lawsuit.

 Drivers and others on the road have a duty of care to follow all safety and traffic laws and regulations on the road.
 It's important for both drivers and motorcyclists alike to know Long Island's traffic laws.
 For instance, it's illegal for motorcyclists to split lanes.
 Drivers are forbidden from holding their phones at all while driving.
 Some of these laws are specific to New York and even Nassau or Suffolk County, but of course, there are traffic laws that are common across the country, such as stopping at red lights.

 02Breach of Duty of Care